Cisco ACI Hardening

 When a Cisco ACI fabric is brought up, the different nodes that form the fabric will authenticate against each other and build a trusted relationship between them as well as forming secure channels using TLS to exchange information.
 A fabric administrator can configure this internode authentication to be performed with two different security levels.

-By default, the Fabric Internode Authentication Security Level is set to permissive.
+Prior to Cisco APIC release 6.1(1), the default configuration for the Fabric Internode Authentication Security Level is permissive.
 In permissive mode:

 · SSL certificates are not validated.